Light Dragoons

 The Light Dragoons (LD) is a cavalry regiment in the British Army.
 The regiment has a light cavalry role and specialises in mounted and dismounted reconnaissance.
-The Light Dragoons recruit mainly in Northern England, from the counties of Northumberland, Tyne and Wear, County Durham, South Yorkshire and the East Riding of Yorkshire.
-For this reason, the regiment is known as "England’s Northern Cavalry".
-It is currently based in Catterick Garrison North Yorkshire.
+The Light Dragoons recruit mainly in Northern England, from County Durham, Northumberland, Tyne and Wear, South Yorkshire and the East Riding of Yorkshire.
+For this reason, the regiment is known as "England's Northern Cavalry".
+It is currently based in Catterick Garrison, North Yorkshire.

 Background

 The term 'Light Dragoons' has a much earlier history.
-The British army experimented with light cavalry in the 1740s, prompted by the French creation of hussar regiments.
+The British Army experimented with light cavalry in the 1740s, prompted by the French creation of hussar regiments.
 However, it was not until the 1750s that the British converted some dragoon regiments into light cavalry, these regiments being officially designated 'Light Dragoons'.
-All British light cavalry regiments (numbered 7th and upwards) were titled Light Dragoons until 1806-1807, when four were re-classified as 'Hussars'.
-From 1816 more Light Dragoon regiments were reclassified as lancers or hussars, a tendency that continued throughout the 19th century.
+All British light cavalry regiments (numbered 7th and upwards) were titled Light Dragoons until 1806–1807, when four were re-classified as 'Hussars'.
+From 1816 more Light Dragoon regiments were reclassified as lancers or hussars, a tendency that continued until the 13th Light Dragoons became the 13th Hussars in 1861.